conradoqg/naivecoin/README.md

 }
 ```

-The details about the nonce and the prove-of-work algorithm used to generate the block will be described somewhere ahead.
+The details about the nonce and the proof-of-work algorithm used to generate the block will be described somewhere ahead.

 ###### Transaction structure:

 A transaction contains a list of inputs and outputs representing a transfer of coins between the coin owner and an address.
-The input array contains a list of existing unspent output transactions and it is signed by the address owner.
-The output array contains amounts to other addresses, including or not a change to the owner address.
+The input list contains a list of existing unspent output transactions and it is signed by the address owner.
+The output list contains amounts to other addresses, including or not a change to the owner address.

 ```javascript
 { // Transaction